MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-user.md

     ![Image of token validation](media/webapp-decoded-token.png)

-## Use the token to access Microsoft Cloud App Security API
+## Use the token to access the Microsoft Defender for Cloud Apps API

 - Choose the API you want to use.
-For more information, see [Cloud App Security APIs](api-introduction.md).
+For more information, see [Defender for Cloud Apps API](api-introduction.md).
 - Set the Authorization header in the HTTP request you send to "Bearer {token}" (Bearer is the Authorization scheme)
 - The Expiration time of the token is 1 hour (you can send more than one request with the same token)